ItsHeckerMaster/ItsHeckerMaster/README.md

 Desktop Developer
 -----------------

 I develop mainly Dekstop applications on Windows using the WinUI framework.
+At the moment I'm working on private repositories.

 * 🌍  I'm based in Moscow
 * 🧠  I'm learning C#, C++ and PgSQL